-Prince Mohammad Bin Salman, the royal running the Saudi Arabian kingdom, is planning a visit to the U.S. probably in March.
-In a just world he would be barred from the U.S. because of his horrific war against Yemen and the total lack of rights in his absolute monarchy.
+Prince Mohammad Bin Salman, the royal running the Saudi Arabian kingdom, is visiting the U.S. In a just world this trillionaire* would be barred from the U.S. because of his horrific war against Yemen and the total lack of rights in his absolute monarchy.
 There’s another reason.
 He runs a petrostate which is filling the air with global warming gases.

 1. Aramco, the kingdom-owned fossil fuel colossus, is the single company most responsible for CO2 increase in the air (since 1880).
 It caused some 3% of the rise in carbon dioxide all by itself.

 2. Saudi Arabia has the second largest proven oil reserves in the world, some 266 billion barrels.
 It intends to pump all of it out.
 Burning this Saudi oil would in itself use up a huge amount of the carbon dioxide “budget” that we have left before we go over the tipping points to uncontrolled warming.

 3. Renewable energy use is presently just 1% in Saudi Arabia.
 A much touted renewable energy program there may bring that total up to 4% by 2020.
 To compare the U.S. at the start of 2017 got 19% of its energy from renewables.